priyankamoitra-4/Mini-Project-1/README.md

 # Simon Say's Game
+Overview

-This game tests your ability to remember patterns.
+Simon say's game tests your ability to remember patterns, applied the concepts learnt from front-end.

+Tech Stacks :
-Focused on using the core concepts of HTML, CSS and javaScript.
+HTML, CSS and javaScript.